rlayers/pawpaw/README.md

 9, 13
  ```

 This example uses regular expressions as a source, however, Pawpaw is able to work with many other input types.
-Pawpaw also includes a library of parser components that can be easily chained together to help you quickly develop large, sophisticated parsers.
+For example, you can use libraries such as [NLTK](https://www.nltk.org/) to grow Pawpaw trees, or, you can use Pawpaw's included library of parser components that easily chain together to enable the rapid development of large, sophisticated parsers.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>